kashmir96/osoappliance/content/directory/appliance-repair-technicians/foleys.md

  alt: 'Logo for Foleys the New Zealand from Wanaka'
 ---

-Foleys is an Appliance Repair Technicians Company operating in Wanaka, New Zealand.
+# Foleys is an Appliance Repair Technician Company operating in Wanaka, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Wanaka.